-- Resource Masters: This section consists of RMs, which are intended to provide teachers and/or students with additional information to support and enhance student learning and assessment.
-The RMs are numbered sequentially to correspond with the order in which they are cited within the respective modules. - Appendices: The following appendices provide additional information and tools for planning, teaching, and assessment: - Appendix A: Curriculum Map for Grade 11 and Grade 12 Healthy Active Lifestyles - Appendix B: Grade 12 Active Healthy Lifestyles Curriculum Matrix - Appendix C: Specific Learning Outcomes for Grade 12 Active Healthy Lifestyles
+- Appendices: The following appendices provide additional information and tools for planning, teaching, and assessment: - Appendix A: Curriculum Map for Grade 11 and Grade 12 Healthy Active Lifestyles - Appendix B: Grade 11 Active Healthy Lifestyles Curriculum Matrix - Appendix C: Specific Learning Outcomes for Grade 11 Active Healthy Lifestyles - Appendix D: Planning Guidelines for Physical Education/Health Education - Appendix E: Active Learning Strategies - Appendix F: Sample Assessment Tools and Checklists - Appendix G: Common Planning Tools and Forms

-- Appendix D: Planning Guidelines for Physical Education/Health Education - Appendix E: Active Learning Strategies - Appendix F: Sample Assessment Tools and Checklists - Appendix G: Common Planning Tools and Forms - Bibliography: The print and online resources used in developing this document are cited in the Bibliography. - CD-ROM: The CD-ROM that accompanies this document contains a copy of Grade 12 Active Healthy Lifestyles, along with other policy and support documents that apply to this curriculum.
+- Bibliography: The print and online resources used in developing this document are cited in the Bibliography. - CD-ROM: The CD-ROM that accompanies this document contains a copy of Grade 11 Active Healthy Lifestyles, along with other policy and support documents that apply to this curriculum.